Corcava logoThe Only Business Tool You NeedCorcava

 Windsurf connects to Corcava MCP but tool calls fail?
 This Windsurf-specific troubleshooting guide helps you fix cases where the server connects but tool calls fail due to missing authorization header...

-Create a Task via MCP: Required Fields, Defaults, and Safety Checks
+Get a Single Task via MCP: Fields, Status, and Context

-Developer reference for the list_task_comments MCP tool.
-Learn how to retrieve comment history and audit trails for tasks, including pagination and filtering.
+Developer reference for the get_task MCP tool.
+Learn how to retrieve complete details of a specific task including all fields, status, comments, and metadata.
 Includes example tool calls, natural lang...